dakilaledesma/Intro-to-Machine-Learning/assignment_4/rnn-tutorial.md

 ## Letter Sequence Tutorial
-This tutorial partially handed off to another tutorial by Jason Brownlee (many of you may have seen his tutorial before): https://machinelearningmastery.com/understanding-stateful-lstm-recurrent-neural-networks-python-keras/ Unlike the harder homework below, I'm explaining here as there are a lot of things that I think he has left out, that is important to understanding how this code works.
+This tutorial partially handed off to another tutorial by Jason Brownlee (many of you may have seen his tutorial before): https://machinelearningmastery.com/understanding-stateful-lstm-recurrent-neural-networks-python-keras/

+Unlike the homework you'll be tackling for submission (in which I'll leave the original author to explain the code) I'll be explaining this code here as there are a lot of things that I think he has left out, that is important to understanding how this code works.

 The objective with the code I've taken is to generate the next letter in the alphabet, given the current letter.
 Not only that, but the output of the next letter is fed again as input and the model has to predict the letter after that, etc.